acolombo11/minimap-view/README.md

     app:minimapCornerRadius="5dp"
     app:minimapMaxSize="160dp"/>
 ```
-Then link it to your RecyclerView
+Then link it to your RecyclerView:
+> Koltin
 ```
 recyclerView.minimap(minimapView)
 ```
-Or, if you're using Java, do it this way
+> Java
 ```
 MinimapView minimapView = findViewById(R.id.minimapView)
 minimapView.setRecyclerView(recyclerView)
 ```

-For the library to work properly, the LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange, not all of them do by default.
+For the library to work properly, the <mark>LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange</mark>, not all of them do by default.

 ## Docs